-The investment policy will be to invest in transferable securities, including bonds, collective investment schemes, money market instruments, cash and near cash, deposits and gold that can best take advantage of economic opportunities worldwide.
-There is no limit to which the Company can be invested in each sector.
+The objective of the Company is to provide capital growth and to a lesser extent income through investing globally in transferable securities, money market instruments, units in collective investment schemes (regulated and unregulated), deposits, warrants, derivatives and forward transactions (for Efficient Portfolio Management), that can best take advantage of economic opportunities worldwide.
+There is no limit to which the Company can be invested in each sector, subject to the investment restrictions in the FCA Regulations.

-It is the Investment Adviser's intention that derivatives and forward transactions be used for hedging purposes using Efficient Portfolio Management style techniques.
+It is the ACD's intention that derivatives be used for Efficient Portfolio Management purposes.